Foto Speech and Language Pathology

 Contact your Incoming Student Advisor: incoming@hogent.be

-This programme offers the following courses during the spring semester for a total of 30 credits
+This programme offers the following courses during the spring semester.

 The course unit comprises the two following parts: International module on paediatric rehabilitation, organized in the University of Ghent Course on Autism - Research and Treatment by international professor Jane Hilton.